 2 Setting up a power of attorney in Scotland

 Setting up a Continuing Power of Agreement or a Welfare Power of Agreement is straightforward.
 You can use the Which?
 Wills Power of Attorney Selector to help get the right Power of Attorney document for you or your relative.
-Your relative (the donor) needs to sign the Lasting Power of Attorney forms, but if they want help, you could offer to get the forms and help fill them in.
+Your relative (the granter) needs to sign the Power of Attorney forms, but if they want help, you could offer to get the forms and help fill them in.
 Which?
 Wills can also advise on the best way to fill them in.

 To find out more, see also this page on the Office of the Public Guardian in Scotland website.

 There is guidance with the forms, so that your relative knows what information is required in each section.
 Often they will be asked to provide supporting evidence from witnesses (this might be a friend, relative, GP or other health professional), who can confirm that they are still in good mental health and capable of making decisions.

 Return the completed Power of Attorney and registration form to the Scottish Office of the Public Guardian together with the fee of £77.